Gretchen, CEO + Founder (R)

 We knew we had to use the privilege we were born into to create a platform for women to show the world what they are capability of.

 We’ve traveled the world to listen to these women, and this is one thing they taught us: THEY DON’T WANT CHARITY.
 THEY WANT AN OPPORTUNITY.

 While our handbags and jewelry may seem frivolous at first glance, every purchase supports a woman leading her family out of poverty.
 She doesn’t need pity or charity.
 She’s proud to be providing for her kids and being the hero of her own story.
 So, no. Our accessories aren’t frivolous.
 They’re physical representations of women using their skills and rising around the world.

 Before Trades of Hope, I (Gretchen) was a mother of two young children when I began looking into international adoption.
 Our life was great, and I was grateful.
 But I felt a restlessness knowing most people around the world weren’t as blessed as we were.

 Have you ever

 A little nudge in the pit of your stomach?
 Deep down, I knew I had to do something.
 Without knowing where it was on a map yet, I went on a trip to Haiti and was shaken by the corruption of so many orphanages there.

-I couldn’t un-see what I saw.
-I knew it was my responsibility to do something.
-Without any prior experience, I started and ran an orphanage in Port au Prince for almost a decade.
+I couldn’t un-see what I saw, and I knew that staying silent in the face of injustice was complicit.
+So, without any prior experience, I started and ran an orphanage in Port au Prince for almost a decade.
 During that time, we helped 100 children find forever families.
 I knew in my head that it was a good thing.
 Adoption is a beautiful act.

 But one truth kept